 3. The communication was made in connection with the performance of services as a lawyer

 4. The communication relates to a fact of which the attorney was informed by his client without the presence of strangers for the purpose of securing primarily either (a) an opinion on law or (b) legal services or (c) assistance in some legal proceeding, and not (d) for the purpose of committing a crime or tort.

 5. The privilege has not been waived by the client.

 If these elements are met, the attorney cannot be forced to divulge communications between the attorney and the client in court.

 The Tax Practitioner Privilege

-The common law attorney-client privilege and the statutory tax practitioner privilege can protect disclosure of tax advice.
+The common law attorney-client privilege and the statutory tax practitioner privilege can protect the disclosure of tax advice.

 The tax practitioner privilege is more limited, as it only applies to attorneys, CPAs, and enrolled agents.
 It also does not apply in criminal cases or state tax cases.

 If the rules are met, communications between the practitioner and his client cannot be divulged in court.